 - the financial difficulties you are having are temporary

 - you have no taxes undergoing recovery by an enforcement authority

-- you have filed all tax returns
+- you have filed your tax returns and payroll reports

 - if you have been on a payment plan previously, you have paid up all the amounts